Abdulrasheed1729/resume_app/README.md

 |---|---|
 |![Home Page](screenshots/home-page.png "Home page")|![About me Page](screenshots/about-me-page.png "About me page")|

+## Features
+- Two screens that comprises of the home page and about me page.
+- Social media links to get acces to the differents media webpages.

 ## Libraries and Plugins 🔌
 A brief description of the libraries used.